 A negative correlation between the estimated population of the region's downtowns and the Pandemic Impact Score was identified.
 In other words, the larger the downtown population, the smaller the impact.

-In 2019, the population of Coatesville's downtown was estimated to be 213, which is more than the average of 165 for all downtowns and less than the average of 326 for the least impacted downtowns.
+In 2019, the population of the Avenue of the States was estimated to be 13, which is significantly lower than the averages of 165 for all downtowns and 326 for the least impacted downtown.